 Annex C of TS 33.501 [4] specifies two protection schemes for concealing a SUPI into a SUCI.
 The protection schemes are called Profile A and Profile B. These two profiles use SECG ECIES [9], which is a so called KEM-DEM scheme — combining a Key Encapsulation Mechanism (KEM) and a Data Encapsulation Mechanism (DEM).
 SECG is unlikely to update its specifications.
 PQC migration of SUCI calculations does not require changing any protocols or architectures — it is sufficient to introduce new SUCI profiles.

-Editor’s note: It is FFS whether the additional optional inputs to Key Combine which are sent in cleat text over the air can enhance security.

-Editor’s note: For easier understanding, further details on how to implement the solution (e.g., the schematic figures as in 33501 and call flows) is FFS.

-Editor’s note: For easier understanding, further details on hybrid keys and how hybrid scheme is realized is FFS.

-Editor's note: Justification for mixing different security levels, i.e., ML-KEM-768 with AES-256, is FFS.

 7.2.1.7.2 Solution details

 7.2.1.7.2.1 General